-Wilbur Wright Fish & Wildlife Area is 1,070 acres of river valleys and associated uplands.
+Wilbur Wright Fish & Wildlife Area is 1,070 acres of river valleys and associated uplands in Henry County.
 The Big Blue River is the western boundary and the dark, organic soil floodplain occupies approximately one third of the property.
 The remainder of the property is the adjacent uplands and the Little Blue River valley.
 The property has areas of mature woods, fallow cropland, prairie grasses and forbs, and other areas of early to mid-successional habitat.
 The property also has areas of annual and perennial wildlife food plots.
 There is a small wetland near the Big Blue River.
 There is an ADA accessible hunting area on the property (mix of upland and woodland).

 Wilbur Wright was surplus state lands transferred from the Indiana Department of Mental Health (New Castle State Hospital) to the Department of Natural Resources' Division of State Parks in 1972.
 The acreage was then transferred to the Division of Fish & Wildlife in 1974, when wildlife management began.
 Tree plantings were made and food plots planted throughout the property.